 Novel Foods Approval

-In the European Union (EU) if a botanical is intended to be used for food purposes, as a nutraceutical, food ingredient, oral cosmeceutical, or dietary supplement and without medical claims (health claims can be acceptable), then the preferred route is to seek approval through the Novel Foods Directive, Novel Foods Regulation (EC) No 258/97.
+In the European Union (EU) if a product (e.g. a botanical) is intended to be used for food purposes, as a nutraceutical, food ingredient, oral cosmeceutical, or dietary supplement and without medical claims (health claims can be acceptable), then the preferred route is to seek approval through the Novel Foods Directive, Novel Foods Regulation (EC) No 2015/2283.

 1. Novel Foods Approval - Not Novel Letter

-This is the simplest and most straight forward way of obtaining marketing authorisation for a food in the EU.
-An executive summary is prepared by Dr John Wilkinson and submitted to the competent authority.
+This is the simplest and most straightforward way of obtaining marketing authorisation for a food in the EU (Note: In some cases, this can be quite an involved process that needs careful thought and planning.).
+An executive summary can be prepared by Dr. John Wilkinson Consultancy and submitted to the competent authority via a technical dossier.
+This often involves history of use searches.
 Should your product be considered "not novel", then you will be issued with a "not novel" letter and you are free to market your product across the EU member states.

 2. Novel Foods Approval - Substantial Equivalence applications

-If the product can be shown to be substantially equivalent to existing products on the market, then novel foods approval can be obtained by a simplified procedure rather than a full application.
+Previously, If the product was shown to be substantially equivalent to existing products on the market, then novel foods approval could be obtained by a simplified procedure rather than a full application.

-This has many advantages such as reduced costs and in general, faster evaluation and approval times.
-Substantial equivalence is based on the composition of the product, intake and a safety profile similar to an existing product.
+This had many advantages such as reduced costs and in general, faster evaluation and approval times.
+Substantial equivalence was based on the composition of the product, intake and a safety profile similar to an existing product.

-Each application has unique qualities that have to be carefully considered in order for an application to be successful.
-Data from the scientific literature or from competitor products can be used to support the application thereby reducing the costs substantially compared to a full application where full safety data generated by the applicant is needed (exceptions do exist however, see below).
+Each application had unique qualities that had to be carefully considered in order for an application to be successful.
+Data from the scientific literature or from competitor products could be used to support the application thereby reducing the costs substantially compared to a full application where full safety data generated by the applicant is needed (exceptions do exist, however, see below).

-For a recent example of a Dr John Wilkinson substantial equivalence application on behalf of one of our clients see: http://www.acnfp.gov.uk/assess/simproc/astaxanthinextract
+For a recent example of a Dr John Wilkinson, substantial equivalence application on behalf of one of our clients:

 3. Novel Foods Approval - Full Applications